You Belong Here

-At UConn, we offer a diverse and intellectually rigorous English curriculum that fosters vital skills in reading, writing, research, and analysis.
-Our students are thoughtful, creative, and effective communicators who share a deep curiosity about life’s great questions.
-Our faculty members are dedicated teachers and experts in their fields, which span writings from every major region, historical period, and genre.
-We keep our class sizes small, so students have plenty of opportunities to develop close working relationships with faculty mentors.
-Together, we nourish our passion for language and literature in their many forms.
+Our students are thoughtful interpreters and creative and effective communicators.
+Though they are unique individuals, and come from diverse backgrounds, they share a deep curiosity about life’s greatest questions.
+Our faculty members are dedicated teachers and experts in their fields, which range across every historical period, world region, and literary genre.
+We are committed to maintaining small class sizes, so that our students can develop close working relationships with faculty mentors.
+Together, we nourish our passion for language and literature in all their many forms.

 Majoring in English will enable you to spend time doing what you love while also acquiring a versatile career toolkit.
 The English degree fosters skills in reading, writing, research, and analysis, all of which are highly sought on the job market.
 Recent graduates of our department have gone on to positions in publishing, marketing, development, media production, non-profit management, government, and education.
 They have also been accepted to graduate programs in the humanities and social sciences as well as to professional programs in law, journalism, business, dentistry, and medicine.

 English majors craft a plan of study from a variety of courses representing every area of our discipline, including British, American, and World literatures; ethnic literatures; literary theory; creative writing; expository writing; and film studies.

 While our students are taught the foundational skills of literary analysis and written communication, they are also invited to delve into the more philosophical questions that shape our field: What is the difference between “literature” and “popular culture”?
 How does a poem, a play, a graphic novel, or a movie, convey meaning?
 How can reading—or writing—literature help to address social problems like racism, sexism, ableism, and homophobia?
 In what ways are political or religious convictions shaped by language?
 And how does literature shed light on current environmental crises such as pollution, deforestation, and climate change?